• 9954 Indian Hindu Conch 2 scaled

 Private Uk collection

 Shankhas were used in temple rituals to sprinkle holy water (abhisheka) or blown to signal the start of ceremonies, believed to purify the space and invoke divine presence.
 The carved lotus motif, symbol of purity and spiritual awakening, emphasizes the conch's role as a sacred object tied to cosmic order and protection.
+Also, warriors in ancient India blew conch shells to announce the start of the battle, often described in the famous Indian epic, Mahabharata.

 The shell has an excellent patina from years of ritual use.